 Graduate student housing

 UMass Dartmouth has a residential complex on campus specifically designed for graduate students.
-You may apply for residential housing, and the University also provides resources that help you obtain suitable off-campus housing.
+You may apply for residential housing, and the University provides resources that help you obtain suitable off-campus housing.

 Tuition and fees

 Costs vary by program.
-For academic year 2016-2017, annual tuition and fees total approximately $11,549 in state; $20,604 out of state; and $14,593 regional and proximity (based on nine credits per semester).
+For the 2019–2020 academic year, annual graduate tuition and fees totaled approximately $12,293 for in state, $22,184 for out of state, and $15,664 for regional and proximity (based on nine credits per semester).